 When we lose a loved one, grief affects all of us – even children – in different ways.
 It can be mentally, emotionally, and physically exhausting.
 It can be especially confusing for children and teens.
-As such, we wanted to help direct parents/caregivers to information and tips to help grieving children.
+As such, we want to help direct parents/caregivers to information and tips to help grieving children.

-Children’s Mental Health Ontario has prepared these suggestions and recommendations from experts to help parents/caregivers talk to children about death and support them through the grieving process.
+Children’s Mental Health Ontario has these suggestions and recommendations from experts to help parents/caregivers talk to children about death and support them through the grieving process.